Connect with others who understand.

 Scaly, dry psoriasis plaques often affect the scalp.
 (CC BY-NC-ND 3.0 NZ/DermNet)

-Psoriasis that affects the genitals is known specifically as genital psoriasis.
+Psoriasis that affects the genitals is called genital psoriasis.
 (CC BY-NC-ND 3.0 NZ/DermNet)

 • Appear as small bumps that resemble cauliflower